yosefeliezrie/yosefeliezrie/README.md

 ### Connect with me

-- 💬 You can find me on X/Twitter [https://x.com/yosefeliezrie](@yosefeliezrie), email via yosef@yosefeliezrie.com, or discord via @yosefeliezrie
+- 💬 You can find me on [𝕏 @yosefeliezrie](https://x.com/yosefeliezrie), email via yosef@yosefeliezrie.com, or discord via @yosefeliezrie
 - 👯 I’m looking to collaborate on open source projects that empour non profits and those helping others.
 - ❤️ Your sponsorship means a lot to me and supports what I do.
 - 💬 Ask me anything I am always here to help!

 <!--
 ### Things I am working on